Rules governing Coach’s Pitch will be the same as Minors (11-and-Under) and Majors (14-and-Under) with the following exceptions:

 - A full team will be ten (10) players in the field.
 A team may play with a minimum of seven (7) without having to forfeit.

-- After 10 or total number of batters for the side in a single inning (see item 6), the side shall be retired when three (3) outs have been achieved or the ninth/closing batter crosses home plate.
+- After 10 or total number of batters for the side in a single inning (or the lower number of players on the roster at the beginning of the game), the side shall be retired when three (3) outs have been achieved or the tenth/closing batter crosses home plate.
 Batters beyond the tenth/closing batter will continue to bat until either condition is met above.
 Only the tenth/closing batters run will be counted for the game score.

 - There will automatically be two (2) outs when the tenth/final batter comes to the plate (seventh batter if only seven players).